 Therefore, ASMP together with DOA have identified the need for a subproject and decided to enhance the planting material production facilities through the capacity building program.
-Construction of controlled environment research facilities (Polytunnels) and automated polytunnels for the three institutions and rehabilitation of existing five greenhouses of HORDI are identified as the only alternative under this subproject since it gives the maximum output for the least investment.
+Rehabilitation of existing irrigation facilities and improving the lands that are used for the vegetable seed production and research facilities of the two institutions has been identified as the only alternative under this subproject since it gives the maximum output for the least investment.